-4.1.1 BIG-REQUESTS
+3.1.2 BIG-REQUESTS

 The standard X protocol only allows requests up to 2 18 bytes long.
-BIG REQUESTS, a new protocol extension, has been added.
+BIG\REQUESTS, a new protocol extension, has been added.
 This extension allows a client to extend the length field in protocol requests to be a 32-bit value.
-This is useful for PEX and other extensions that transmit complex information to the server.
+This is useful for extensions that transmit complex information to the server.